Executive Summary: The Skin Well® Project

 The Skin Well is an England-based project asking one core question:

 This is not a brand, a business, or a product launch.
-It’s a structured, multi-phase case for change — inviting experts, institutions, and the public to rethink how skin is handled in education, regulation, and everyday messaging.
+It is a structured, multi-phase case for change — inviting experts, institutions, and the public to rethink how skin is handled in education, regulation, and national messaging.

 At its heart are four clear asks: